jlelong/LaTeX-Workshop-wiki/Hover.md

 ### latex-workshop.hoverPreview.cursor.color

-Define the color of the cursor in Hover Preview.
+Define the color of the cursor in math preview on hover.

 | type      | default value |
 | --------- | ------------- |